d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-scratch.md

-That means that while these values are not learned during our primary training loop, they still influence the performance of our model, bot vis-a-vis training and generalization performance.
+That means that while these values are not learned during our primary training loop, they still influence the performance of our model, both vis-a-vis training and generalization performance.
 In practice you will want to choose these values based on the *validation* split of the data